wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 # How to Buy and Sell Tokens

-Any asset issued on the Waves blockchain (except [NFTs](/en/blockchain/token/non-fungible-token)) can be bought or sold on the [Waves.Exchange](https://waves.exchange/).
-Waves.Exchange developed by Waves.Exchange team is a part of the Waves ecosystem.
-It combines a user wallet and decentralized exchange that executes trades swiftly and securely.
+All the assets issued on the Waves blockchain (except [NFTs](/en/blockchain/token/non-fungible-token)) can be bought or sold on [Waves.Exchange](https://waves.exchange/) developed by Waves.Exchange team.

+Waves.Exchange app is a part of the Waves ecosystem.
+It combines user wallet and decentralized exchange that executes trades swiftly and securely.

 To buy or sell tokens, you submit an order to Matcher (exchange engine).
 You don't transfer your assets to exchange, money remains on your account until Matcher executes the order and creates an exchange transaction.
 The blockchain guarantees that the transaction will be made on the conditions that are not worse than in the user's order.